This is a list of professional development ideas.

 Check out this list of communication-building activities.

 6. Conflict management and resolution in the workplace

 In the workplace, disagreements are a normal part of the team development process and can be beneficial.
 Leaders and workers should manage conflict effectively so it does not negatively impact corporate operations or the team’s relationships.
 Understanding the other party’s viewpoint and coming up with solutions that benefit both parties is vital in conflict management.
 Taking a stand for what is morally correct and ethical might lead to conflict in the workplace.

 A manager’s ability to deal with sensitive issues is crucial, and this training will help them learn:

-- Proper communications in stressful circumstances and being courteous yet persistent to reach a peaceful resolution.
+- Proper communication in stressful circumstances and being courteous yet persistent to reach a peaceful resolution.

-- Self-assessment of an issue to device tactful solutions
+- Self-assessment of an issue to devise tactful solutions

 - Vital qualities like self-discipline, fairness, understanding, tolerance, and empathy to handle difficult circumstances while also demonstrating a strong work ethic.